 Creating Your Business Plan

-Executive Summary – This section provides a summary of your whole business plan.
-It’s an abstract of your business, where it presents the highlights of your objective and strategy.
-Since this is the first section that readers see, so make sure to keep it short, but engaging and compelling for them to read your plan.
+Executive Summary – This section provides a summary of your entire business plan.
+It’s an abstract of your business, where it presents the highlights of your aim and strategy.
+Since this is the first section that readers see, so keep it short, but engaging and compelling for them to read your plan.

 Business Profile – The section allows you to introduce your business to other people.
 This is also called a business description or company information.
 As a guide to developing this section, just answer the questions ‘who, what, when, where, why, how’ of your business.
 So, let them know of:

 - Who is the owner/founder (including members of the organization, if any),